ogotoh/spaln/README.md

 Formatting is optional for amino acid sequence database search.

 1. `% cd seqdb`
 2. Download or copy genomic sequences or protein database sequence in multi-fasta format.
 If **spaln** is [compiled](#compile) accordingly, gzipped file need not be uncompressed (the file name must be _X_.gz).
 3. To use 'makeidx.pl' command, chromosomal sequences must be concatenated into a single file.
 The extension of the genomic sequence file must be '.mfa' or '.gf', and protein database sequence must be '.faa', to render 'make' command effective.
-With 'spaln -W' command, these restrictions are not obligatory.
+However, with 'spaln -W' command (see below), these restrictions are not obligatory.
 Hereafter, the file name is assumed to be xxxgnm.gf or prosdb.faa.
 4. To format xxxgnm.gf(.gz), run either of the following two commands, which are equivalent to each other except that the former is faster, accepts multiple input files, and does not need Makefile.
+Thus preferred .
    `% spaln -W -K[D|P] [-XGMAX_GENE] [spaln options] xxxgnm.gf(.gz) ...`
    `% ./makeidx.pl -i[n|p|np] [-XGMAX_GENE] [spaln options] xxxgnm.gf(.gz)`
 To format prosdb.faa(.gz), run either of the following two commands, which  are equivalent to each other except that the former accepts multiple input files.